 Spencer Aldworth Brown

 Got his first camera at age 6 (this was that day) and has been working in the field his entire adult life.
-He lives in San Francisco with his wife and their dog.
+He lives on the beach in San Francisco with his wife.

 His fine art series has gained critical acclaim with many curated shows around the Bay Area.
-Smaller pieces are for sale at Wonderland Gallery in San Francisco and larger ones available for rent or purchase through Curated State.
+In 2015 he floated the entire coastline of San Francisco in a wetsuit with a water proof camera for an ‘immersive perspective’.
+He is currently working on a project of the Midwest built around locations photographed from 36,000’ while flying commercial.
+You can find his prints for sale at 3 Fish Studios in San Francisco and larger pieces available for rent or purchase through Curated State.

 He teaches a seasonal portrait class at the Harvey Milk Photo Center, the largest and oldest public darkroom in the United States, and is an active member and volunteer at ArtSpan, the Bay Area's premier arts organization.
 He balances his time between assignments and very long hikes in the Sierra Nevada.